-NOPFA has created an integrity management program that meets or exceeds the requirements of the integrity management regulations.
-Our Integrity Management Program, the primary goal of our IMP is the safe, reliable operation of the pipeline system.
+NOPFA has created an Integrity Management Program that meets or exceeds the requirements of the integrity management regulations.
+The primary goal of the program is the safe, reliable operation of the pipeline system.
 We support this intent by using a systematic, comprehensive approach to manage the safety and integrity of our pipeline systems.

-Our current integrity management program identifies multiple elements that define how the company works to prevent leaks, determine pipelines that could affect high-consequence areas, and identify evaluation and improvement opportunities to lower the operating risks of the pipeline.
-We plan to continually refine our program as the IMP moves from its framework to a more comprehensive program.
+The Integrity Management Program identifies multiple elements that define how the company works to prevent leaks, determine pipelines that could affect high-consequence areas, and identify evaluation and improvement opportunities to lower the operating risks of the pipeline.

 The NOPFA integrity management program addresses the following elements: